How to clean your countertop

 January 21, 2020

 Caring for your Countertops

-Like any large investment, after all the time, energy and money you’ve poured into your new countertops, we know you want to take the best care of them so that they last a long time.
+Like any large investment, after all the time, energy, and money you’ve poured into your new countertops, we know you want to take the best care of them so that they last a long time.

 With so many products and opinions out there today, we know it can be difficult to parse through it all and know what to do in your own kitchen.
-To make it easier, we’ve put together the comprehensive list of countertop care tips based on the type of material you have.
+To make it easier, we’ve put together a comprehensive list of countertop care tips based on the type of material you have.

 For most countertops, the easiest way to keep them clean is simply using a soft cloth that you’ve dipped in mild soap and water.